 For newly named executive chef Lina Nicolai, cooking is a family affair that began in her hometown of Naples, Italy.
 In 2012, she teamed up with her mother to open Al Crostino, but the popular family-owned fixture in Shaw shuttered due to the pandemic.
 A chance meeting with Paul Zaiontz, a regular at Al Crostino, opened her up to the opportunity at Il Piatto, where Zaiontz now serves as general manager.

-“I am an Italian chef and I view myself as one,” says Nikolai.
+“I am an Italian chef and I view myself as one,” says Nicolai.
 “The food is all Italian, but I will be drawing a little bit from the American Italian influences and a modern expression.”

 The comforting menu kicks off with an array of appetizers, including homemade meatballs, fried risotto balls stuffed with mozzarella (arancini), and “pera in camica” — a poached pear served with radicchio, goat cheese, and balsamic dressing.
 Pasta mains (around $20) include a classic fettuccine alla Bolognese, ricotta gnocchi with gorgonzola cream sauce, and Maltagliati funghi, featuring flat noodles mixed with a medley of mushrooms.